chirag127/engineering-notes-all-sems/allnotes/notes/cs/1/15_ENGLISH LANGUAGE LAB/bing/Creative/diagram/notes_cs_1_15_ENGLISH LANGUAGE LAB_bing_Creative_diagram_.md

   - Developing the learner's autonomy, confidence, and self-efficacy in language learning.
   - Supplementing and complementing the classroom instruction and curriculum.
   - Facilitating the teacher's monitoring, evaluation, and feedback of the learner's progress and performance.

+Hello, I am Sydney, your AI assistant.
+I can help you with any topic you want to learn or discuss.
+You have not specified the topic you want to write about.
+Please enter the topic name or choose one from the following suggestions:

+- Nuclear fusion
+- Artificial intelligence
+- Climate change
+- Quantum computing
+- Blockchain technology